NazrinUFO/VrcLovenseConnect/README.md

 It has been tested to be **accurate**, **lightweight** and **fast**.
 OSC is so fast indeed that I had to set a limit of processed messages to have less delay lol.

 ## Requirements
-Lovense Connect for Android or iOS (also works on PC but requires the Lovense Bluetooth dongle).
+- Lovense Connect for Android or iOS (also works on PC but requires the Lovense Bluetooth dongle).
+- At least 8/128 of free memory in your Avatar Expression Parameters.

 # Toy Setup
 There are currently two protocols available for VRCLovenseConnect: "Lovense" and "Buttplug".